LGeoff31/uwdorm/README.md

-# UW Rez
+# 🏠 UW Rez: Find Your Perfect Dorm at Waterloo

+**UW Rez** is the University of Waterloo’s first AI-powered residence recommendation and review platform, designed to help freshmen pick the right place to live — with confidence.

+---

+## 🚀 Why UW Rez?

+- ✅ **Hundreds of students** have already used UW Rez to explore and compare dorms at Waterloo
+- 🧠 **AI-driven** recommendation engine built using transformer-based embeddings + cosine similarity
+- 🗺️ Interactive **map view** of all first-year residences with markers and ratings
+- 🛏️ We rank dorms based on **room quality, location, price, and bathrooms**

+---

-## Introduction
+## 🤝 Contribute

-* UW Rez is Waterloo's first residence rating system.
+Lived in a residence at UW?
+Help future students by sharing your experience!
+You can rate and review your dorm — every voice matters.

+---

+## 🧠 How It Works

-* Features an AI algorithm to pair freshman students with a residence based on their preferences.
+We use a custom-built AI algorithm to pair students with their ideal residence based on preferences they provide.
+The model leverages:

+- Transformer-based **text embeddings**
+- **Cosine similarity** to match preferences to scraped university housing data

+_(Stay tuned – we’ll be open-sourcing the algorithm soon!)_

+---

-## Contribute
+## 📍 Features

-* After your stay at one of these residences, we would highly appreciate your contribution on the list to help the future experience of Waterloo students.
+- ✅ Residence **review system**
+- 🤖 Smart **AI recommendations**
+- 🗺️ Map of Waterloo residences
-* We rank based on room, location, price, and bathrooms
+- 🏅 Rankings by room, location, price, and bathrooms

+---

-## Algorithms
+## ⭐ Support

-* In progress...

-Love to hear feedback to make this the friendliest platform for picking the right residence for you!
-Consider giving this project a ⭐ to let me know you enjoyed it!
+Love the project?
+Consider giving it a ⭐ to let us know!
+We’re always open to feedback — feel free to open an issue or pull request.

+---